AbeSheikh92/python_final_project/README.md

 ```

 * We extract the ‘href’ attribute of these HTML elements and create a set from them
-    * Another argument that user will specify on the command-line will be an argument abbreviated as ‘-ch’ which represents the YouTube channel for a video.
+    * Another argument the user will specify on the command-line will be an argument abbreviated as ‘-ch’ which represents the YouTube channel for a video.
 Although it should not break the program, the user should enter either ‘cnn’ or ‘fox’ as the value for this argument.
         * Ex: ```-ch 'cnn'```
     * This argument is useful because if we want to retrieve videos from CNN commentary about a particular political topic, we need some way to ensure the returned results are indeed from CNN and not another channel.
 Before we actually extract the ‘href’ element from one of our collected HTML elements, we check the ‘aria-label’ which should contain a string that contains the substring ‘by [channel_name]’.
     * If the ‘aria-label’ attribute of the HTML element contains, in the case of CNN video results, the string ‘by cnn’, we add it to the final set of video ids.